PmaFynn/cv/README.md

 # CV

 Personal CV I use.
-Currenlty written in typst; might change back to LaTeX though.
+Currently written in Typst; might change back to LaTeX though.
 Feel free to make it your own.

 ## setup